 3. The college/school peer review committee shall examine the evaluations and recommendations of the department peer review committee and the department chair and shall make a thorough evaluation of the documentation for each faculty member being reviewed for promotion.
 The college/school peer review committee shall make an independent recommendation which shall include the reasons for the recommendation of the college/school committee.

-4. In the event that a faculty member is not recommended for promotion by the department peer review committee and/or the department chair, the faculty member shall have the right to make a separate appearance before the college/school peer review committee and the dean to present his/her case prior to those levels formulating their recommendations.
+4. In the event that a faculty member is not recommended for promotion by the department peer review committee and/or the department chair, the faculty member shall have the right to make a separate appearance before the college/school peer review committee and the dean to present their case prior to those levels formulating their recommendations.
 Both the peer review committee and the dean must allow presentations of at least thirty (30) minutes in separate meetings.
 Discussions must be limited to information and documentation in the WPAF.

 5. The college/school peer review committee's recommendations shall be approved by a simple majority of the membership of the committee.
 These recommendations shall be based solely upon the information and documentation in the WPAF.
 Votes by proxy and/or absentee voting are prohibited.
 Only those committee members who are present and voting when the recommendations are made may sign the recommendation form.